-Marijuana likes lots of food, but you can do damage to the plants if you are too zealous.
+Marijuana likes lots of food, but you can do damage to the plants if you feed them to much.
 Some fertilizers can burn a plant and damage its roots if used in to high a concentration.
 Most commercial soil will have enough nutrients in it to sustain the plant for about three weeks of growth so you don't need to worry about feeding your plant until the end of the third week.
 The most important thing to remember is to introduce the fertilizer concentration to the plant gradually.

 As time goes on, the amount of salts produced by the breakdown of fertilizers in the soil causes the soil to become increasingly acidic and eventually the concentration of these salts in the soil will stunt the plant and cause browning out of the foliage.
 Also, as the plant gets older its roots become less effective in bringing food to the leaves.
 To avoid the accumulation of these salts in your soil and to ensure that your plant is getting all of the food it needs you can begin leaf feeding your plant at the age of about 1.5 months.
 Dissolve the fertilizer in warm water and spray the mixture directly onto the foliage.
 The leaves absorb the fertilizer into their veins.
 If you want to continue to put fertilizer into the soil as well as leaf feeding, be sure not to overdose your plants.